 Global Pressing Issues Grant

 The Nelson Institute invites proposals for a two-year grant that will fund interdisciplinary faculty-student research projects that address a global issue of broad public importance.
 The purpose of this initiative is to enhance Drake’s involvement in addressing pressing global issues, thus helping position Drake as a global knowledge hub in service to local, national and international communities.
-Download the Nelson Institute Global Pressing Issues - Call for Proposals.
-The deadline for the initial round of proposals is December 1, 2015.
+Download the 2016 Call For Proposals - Nelson Pressing Global Issues Grants.
+The deadline for proposals is December 1, 2016.

 The Institute hosts diplomats who bring a lifetime of professional experience in international public affairs to their interactions with faculty, staff, students and the community.
 Visiting diplomats offer public lectures, mentor students, visit classes, engage in community outreach and offer strategic advice to university leadership on ways to further Drake’s internationalization mission.

 Retired United States Foreign Service Officer Jerry Gallucci served as a Visiting Diplomat during the 2013-14 academic year.
-The Nelson Institute has also hosted former U.S. Ambassadors Ryan Crocker and Joseph Mussomeli.
+The Nelson Institute has also hosted visits by former U.S. Ambassadors Ryan Crocker, Joseph Mussomeli, Ronald McMullen and Kenneth Yalowitz as well as Brett Bruen, former FSO and Director of Global Engagement at the White House, and Zachary Nunn, former Director of Cybersecurity Policy at the White House.

 The Institute funds Drake student participation in Model United Nations, European Union and Arab League simulations.
 These programs challenge students to apply what they have learned in the classroom to realistic simulations of international diplomacy.
-For more information, contact Professor Debra DeLaet about the Model United Nations, Professor Eleanor Zeff about the Model European Union and Professor Mahmoud Hamad about the Model Arab League.
+Since 2001, 420 students have represented Drake at simulations in various cities including Indiannapolis, Chicago, New York, Boston, Brussels, Cairo, the Hague, Prague and Istanbul.
+For more information, Professor David Skidmore or Denise Ganpat .

 Undergraduate Conference on Global Affairs